kangk1204/Octopus-toolkit2/doc/error.rst

 NCBI provides raw data of published sample through ``FTP server`` to user.
 If the NCBI homepage is working normally, you can extract the sample information, but if the FTP server does not work, you will not be able to download the data.

-To solve this issue, you connects directly to the FTP server of NCBI.
+To solve this issue, you connect directly to the FTP server of NCBI.

 * ``Error006-1`` example : `GSM1675769 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM1675769>`_

 .. image:: _static/Error/Err006-1_Example.png

-If you can connect to the FTP server, download the manually published sample.
+If you can connect to the FTP server, manually download the published sample.

 * NCBI Ftp server is running.(``Success``)

 .. image:: _static/Error/Err006-1_Success.png

-But the server is closed or samples are not downloaded, please contact the NCBI because it is an issue for the NCBI.
+If the server is closed or samples can not be downloaded, please contact the NCBI because it is an issue for the NCBI.

 * NCBI Ftp server is closed.(``Fail``)